lrspeiser/DensityDependentMetricModel/README.md

 5. **Reasonable Parameter Values:** Required baryonic masses (1.27-1.67 × 10¹¹ M☉) are consistent with recent estimates including extended components.

+Extended nested sampling with 10⁷ likelihood evaluations revealed multiple parameter modes that produce equivalently good fits to the Milky Way rotation curve.
+This ρ_c-M_total degeneracy, where lower critical densities require proportionally higher baryonic masses, demonstrates that the density-dependent framework naturally accommodates uncertainty in the true mass distribution while maintaining predictive power.
+The invariance of the effective mass M_eff = M_baryon × ⟨ξ⟩ across all modes (varying by only 3%) confirms this as a fundamental principle of the framework.

+The existence of multiple viable solutions, ranging from (ρ_c = 2.5×10⁸ M☉/kpc³, M = 1.67×10¹¹ M☉) to (ρ_c = 1.3×10⁸ M☉/kpc³, M = 2.73×10¹¹ M☉), provides a rich set of predictions that can be tested with future observations.
+Rather than a weakness, this flexibility demonstrates that density-dependent modifications offer a theoretically consistent alternative to dark matter that naturally incorporates our incomplete knowledge of galactic mass distributions.

 This work establishes density-dependent gravitational modifications as a viable alternative to dark matter for explaining galactic dynamics.
 The discovery of the invariant effective mass principle suggests that rather than being an ad hoc modification, the framework may reflect a deeper principle about how gravity operates in different density regimes.

 Future developments including complete multi-component models, universality tests with external galaxies, and theoretical foundations will further develop this promising framework.
 The success of this phenomenological approach and the emergence of conservation principles suggest that modifications to gravity, rather than new matter components, may provide the solution to the missing mass problem in galaxies.